jfasch/jfasch-home/trainings/material/soup/linux/sysprog/timers/posix-threaded/index.rst

 * "each timer notification could result in the creation of a new thread"
 * Exactly that is the case
+* *Thread creation is not free*
-* |longrightarrow| Critical for high frequency timers, at least
+* |longrightarrow| Might impose performance problems for high frequency timers

 .. code-block:: console